-The purpose of this review is to take into consideration the policy and legislative framework within which the Eastern River Basin Management Plan and Programme of Measures is being developed.
+The purpose of this review is to take into consideration the policy and legislative framework within which the Neagh Bann River Basin Management Plan and Programme of Measures is being developed.
 Consideration of the key statutory and non-statutory plans, programmes and policies relevant to the RBMP and associated POM was undertaken in order to inform the SEA of the environmental objectives and targets of these other plans, policies and programmes.
-As the scope of the Plan has been set at River Basin District level the review includes national, European and International plans and programmes.
+As the scope of the Plan has been set at River Basin District level the review includes national (both Ireland and Northern Ireland), European and International plans and programmes.
 In reviewing other plans, the following questions were asked: